stevavoliajvar/stop_cloudflare/README.md

 # Who uses this list?

-At least one search engine / searx [instance] (http://searxes.danwin1210.me/).
+At least one search engine / searx [instance](http://searxes.danwin1210.me/).